 HYBRID SPORT PANTS

-Alberto, the German pants expert, further develop its hybrid sport pants.
+Alberto, the German pants expert, is further developing its hybrid sport pants.
 Created for the modern customer, they adapt to hiking in the morning, cycling in the afternoon and a quick visit to the golf club in the evening.
-The highly functional trousers are equipped with a UV feature and water-repellent 3xDRY Cooler and evolutionary qualities.
-To ensure that the pants perform safely on all terrains they come with an anti-slip plan and a new reflective label.
+The highly functional trousers are equipped with a UV feature and water-repellent 3xDRY Cooler and revolutionary qualities.
+To ensure that the pants perform safely on all terrains, they come with an anti-slip plan and a new reflective label.
 Some models also feature mesh lining.
 They are available in long and short fits.

 www.alberto-pants.com